Load data into Azure Data Lake Storage Gen2 with Azure Data Factory

 Load data into Azure Data Lake Storage Gen2

-In the Source data store page, click + Create new connection:
+In the Source data store page, click + Create new connection.
+Select Amazon S3 from the connector gallery, and select Continue.

-In the Specify Amazon S3 connection page, do the following steps:
+In the New linked service (Amazon S3) page, do the following steps:

 Specify the Access Key ID value.